nemikor-solutions/blue-owl-core/README.md

 ![Firmata](build-it-yourself/overview.drawio.png)

 - The Referee Control Box contains a tiny Arduino Nano microprocessor that is pre-loaded with the Firmata software.
 It gets its power and instructions from the Countdown athlete-facing laptop.
-Each referee keypad contain two buttons, a buzzer, and a LED.
+A version with [Down Signal Relays](build-it-yourself/diagrams/referee/refereeBoxDown.jpg) relays is also available.
+The referee keypads are connected to the Arduino with a wire and only contain two buttons, a buzzer, and a LED.

   ![refBox](build-it-yourself/diagrams/referee/refereeBox.png)